Question:

 Answer:

-Unlike Rosh Hashanah, Passover and other "major" holidays, which are biblically prescribed days of rest, we go to work on Chanukah.
-Even on Purim, going to work is not recommended.
-Also, on Jewish holidays we wear special clothes.
-But the days of Chanukah are regular workdays in regular clothes.
+It may seem that way, but only for one reason: Unlike Rosh Hashanah, Passover and other holidays, which are Biblically prescribed days of rest, we go to work on Chanukah.
+Even on Purim, going to work is not recommended, yet on Chanukah, no problem.

 The mitzvah of kindling Chanukah lamps is a very precious mitzvah.
-A person should be very careful in its observance to publicize the miracle and thus increase our praise of G‑d and our expression of thanks for the miracles which He wrought on our behalf.
+A person should be very careful in its observance, to publicize the miracle and thus increase our praise of G‑d and our expression of thanks for the miracles which He wrought on our behalf.
 Even if a person has no resources for food except what he receives from charity, he should pawn or sell his garments and purchase oil and lamps to kindle them.

 Maimonides continues by instructing that if one has only enough money to afford either a cup of wine for Shabbat kiddush or oil for his Chanukah lamp, the mitzvah of Chanukah takes precedence.
 Doesn't sound too minor to me.